Because it helps to quiet your immediate concerns before thinking about next steps.

 Remember how you thought the narc was beyond amazing at the beginning of your relationship?
 They were all about YOU, remember?
 Noticing and loving even the most seemingly trivial and insignificant things about you and your connection with each other.

 Of course, you remember.
-That’s what you’ve been tightly hanging onto, and fighting to get back.
+That "soulmate relationship" is what you’ve been tightly hanging onto, and fighting to get back.

 That was the idealization stage.
 The beginning of the narcissistic cycle of abuse.
 The narcissist takes everyone they trap (lovers, family, friends, coworkers, bystanders, even pets!) through that same cycle.